pi-etro/abc-wave/README.md

 <p align="center">Figure 2.
 3D models used in the scene.</p>
 <br>

-The `openglwindow` class is responsible for the creation, update and display of all the scene and models.
-The tile animation is managed by this class and is implemented in a way that when a tile is behind the `camera`, it is translated to the back of the scene, creating a treadmill effect.
+The `openglwindow` class is responsible for creating, updating and displaying all scene and models.
+The floor animation is managed by this class and is implemented in a way that when a tile is behind the `camera`, it is translated to the back of the scene, creating a treadmill effect.

-The `camera` class is a simple implementation of a LookAt Camera on a fixed position and looking to the main scene.
+Finally, The `camera` class is a simple implementation of a LookAt Camera with a fixed position and looking to the main scene.

-For future implementations, the new features will include `camera` user control, textures applied to the models and scene lightning.
+For future implementations, new features will include `camera` user control, textures applied to models and scene lightning.

 The main libraries used by ABCg are: [SDL](https://www.libsdl.org/) to handle inputs and outputs, [GLEW](http://glew.sourceforge.net/) to access the OpenGL graphical API and [emscripten](https://emscripten.org/) to generate the application's WebAssembly.